cldellow/cldellow.github.io/_posts/2018-06-21-sqlite-parquet-vtable.markdown

 ### Stringly typed

 Let's create a Parquet file from our CSV!
 To begin, we'll treat every column as a string.
-I created it with row groups of size 10,000, hoping that would allow us to efficiently query for a given city, since a city's 2,247 entries should be usually be entirely contained within a single row group.
+I created it with row groups of size 20,000, hoping that would allow us to efficiently query for a given city, since a city's 2,247 entries should be usually be entirely contained within a single row group.
+I used the brotli compression codec, which I found gave slightly better compression than Snappy while not sacrificing query speed.

 It results in a 42 MB file.
 That's almost 3% the size of the CSV!
 But is it fast to query?